akshilll/msc-proj/README.md

 # Graph Centrality for Option Discovery

-Experiments comparing graph centrality measures in subgoal detection for option discovery
+This repository contains experiments comparing graph centrality metrics used for in subgoal detection in hierarchical reinforcement learning.
+I have implemented functionality for:

+- [x] State transition graph generation for a given environment (assuming discrete state and action spaces).
+- [x] Subgoal detection using node centrality metric
+- [x] Visualising the state transition graph and detected subgoals.
+- [x] Option generation given a subgoal.
+- [x] A pipeline for generating subgoals, creating options based on those subgoals, and training an agent equipped with those options.

+#### Centrality Measures Implemented

+- [x] Betweenness
+- [x] Load
+- [x] Degree
+- [x] Closeness
+- [x] Katz
+- [x] Eigenvector
+- [x] PageRank

 ## Setup

-Running the code in this repo requires the installation of BaRL_SimpleOptions which can be found [here](https://github.com/Ueva/BaRL-SimpleOptions) as well as **networkx**, **numpy** and **pickle**.
+We build on the code from BaRL_SimpleOptions.
+Running the experiments, therefore, requires installing BaRL_SimpleOptions which can be found [here](https://github.com/Ueva/BaRL-SimpleOptions).

+ as well as **networkx**, **numpy** and **pickle**.

 ## Running

-To run the experiments navigate to **experiments/** and run **run_agent.py** which will generate options for each centrality from a previously computed graph and run 1000 episodes for 400 agents for each centrality and one for a primitive Q learning agent.
-The results will be pickled and stored in **experiments/results/**. **experiments/results/make_graph.py** can be used to generate figures displaying the results.
+To run the experiments navigate to **experiments/** and run **run_agent.py**.
+This will generate options for each centrality metric and run training for an agents using each set of options generated.
+The results will be pickled and stored in **experiments/results/**.
+The code in **experiments/results/make_graph.py** can be used to generate figures displaying the results.

-NOTE: for any environment where symmetry is present, after creating the symmetry-reduced graph which takes into account the symmetry of the state, subgoals must be made for both the subgoal states found on the symmetry-reduced graph and the full graph.
-We use Josh's code in which the agent cannot account for symmetry when faced with a state.
-To an agent, the symmetry of a state is not the same as the original state.
-Therefore, we must generate subgoals for both the original state and the symmetry state.
-In turn, we must also generate options using the full graph.
-If we do not, then some of the subgoals will not appear on the graph and so an error will occur.
-This is not ideal as it means we do not account for symmetry when learning.